dapr/docs/daprdocs/content/en/developing-applications/building-blocks/service-invocation/service-invocation-namespaces.md

 description: "Call between services deployed to different namespaces"
 ---

 This article describes how you can call between services deployed to different namespaces.
-By default, you can invoke services within the *same* namespaces by simply referencing the app ID (`nodeapp`):
+By default, you can invoke services within the *same* namespace by simply referencing the app ID (`nodeapp`):

 ```sh
 localhost:3500/v1.0/invoke/nodeapp/method/neworder